Rick Camp Game: Game

 The Mets, however, grabbed an 11–10 lead in the 18th on a Lenny Dykstra sacrifice fly.
-In the bottom of the 18th, Braves pitcher Rick Camp was batting against Tom Gorman and proceeded to hit the 0–2 pitch for a home run over the left field wall, the only HR Camp hit in his professional career, minor leagues included.
+In the bottom of the 18th, Braves pitcher Rick Camp was batting against Tom Gorman and proceeded to hit the 0–2 pitch for a home run over the left field wall, the only home run Camp hit in his professional career, minor leagues included.

 Gary Carter led off the 19th with a single and after a sacrifice, pinch-hitter Rusty Staub was walked intentionally.
 Ray Knight, who had left the bases full three times already, came through with an RBI double to make it 12–11.
 The Mets would tack on four more runs in the 19th to go up 16–11.

 The Mets then called in Ron Darling, the seventh Mets pitcher, to close it out.
-Darling would allow two unearned runs to cut the lead to 16-13, and with two on and two out, Camp again stepped to the plate.
+Darling would allow two unearned runs to cut the lead to 16–13, and with two on and two out, Camp again stepped to the plate.
 Another homer would have tied the game yet again, but this time the Braves pitcher struck out, finally ending the contest.

 Once the game was over, even though the date/time was July 5, 3:55 a.m., the Braves' stadium crew shot off the scheduled Fourth of July post-game fireworks for the fans who endured to the end.
 As one final bizarre extra, calls from local residents came in to the emergency services 911 center given they were not aware these were planned fireworks.
 This was the second latest any major league game has ever ended.
 Eight years later, the record was topped by a doubleheader between the San Diego Padres and the Philadelphia Phillies in July 1993, which saw the second game (July 3) end at 4:40 a.m., less than an hour before sunrise.
 It also occurred after rain had delayed the start of the first game (July 2) that saw it end past 1 a.m.
 Philadelphia's Veterans Stadium also had a scheduled fireworks display that night/morning but postponed it.
-Coincidentally, the second game also featured a notable hit by a relief pitcher, as Mitch Williams' walk-off base hit in the bottom of the ninth inning off of Trevor Hoffman won the game for the Phillies, 6-5.
+Coincidentally, the second game also featured a notable hit by a relief pitcher, as Mitch Williams' walk-off base hit in the bottom of the ninth inning off of Trevor Hoffman won the game for the Phillies, 6–5.
 It was one of just three total hits in Williams' career, and the final plate appearance of his career as well.

 In total, there were 46 hits, 22 walks, 37 runners left on base, five errors, and two ejections.
 The time of the game was 6 hours, 10 minutes, not counting the rain delays, which tacked on more than two hours.